typegrind/typegrind.github.io/doc/logger-api.md

 #### `TYPEGRIND_LOG_FUNCTION_AUTO_ENTER`

-This macro is used for some of the non watched methods -- decided by clang-typegrind --, to add the ability of manually updating a partial call tree.
+This macro is used for some of the non watched functions -- decided by clang-typegrind --, to add the ability of manually updating a partial call tree.

 Parameters: